 I like this place.
 It’s understated but really quite beautiful.
 The sunlight pours through clean windows, sparkling over perfectly placed ornaments, the treasures of a meticulously organised home.
 I casually play with a family of wooden ducks I liberated from the dining room dresser, swimming them up and down the satin bedspread whilst I wait for him to come out of the en-suite bathroom and continue our playtime.

 I like it here, I feel safe here.
 I don’t want to move on again.
-It has little cottagey rooms laid with comfy carpets and little nooks to curl up in to read from the bookcases or colour.
+It has little cottagey rooms laid with comfy carpets and little nooks to curl up in to read from the bookcases or do colouring.
 The kitchen is well stocked and the garden blooming with flowers.
 We’ve hardly been here a few weeks and no one’s even looking for us.